skyfrk/dhbw-vs-latex-template/README.md

 ## Contribute

-Feel free to fork this repository and submit a pull request!
+Feel free to [open an issue](https://github.com/Skyfr3ak/dhbw-vs-latex-template/issues) if you discovered a bug or want to submit a feature request.
+If you have questions about LaTeX in general have a look at the [resources section](#Resources).

 ### Unresolved issues